 What You Can Do to Improve Heater Efficiency

 So if you notice that your heater is not working efficiently, what can you do?
 The first step is to get an HVAC technician out to examine your system.
 Sometimes, just a little cleaning can be enough to get your system working efficiently again.
-In some cases, you might need to do repairs or replace some of your ductwork.
-Depending on how old your heater is, your only option to increase efficiency might be replacing it.
+Sometimes, you might need to do repairs or replace some of your ductwork.
+Depending on how old your heater is, your only option to increase efficiency might be to replace the heating system.

 Once you have an efficient heater, the best thing you can do is maintain it regularly.
 Maintenance helps to ensure that your heater continues to operate as efficiently as possible.
 During routine maintenance, the technician will tighten any loose fittings that could’ve been slowing down your system.
 They will also clean the system so that grime doesn’t get in the way of the heater’s ability to transfer heat.